Deep Ignorance: Filtering Pretraining Data Builds Tamper-Resistant Safeguards into Open-Weight LLMs: Discussion

-We have shown that pretraining data filtering is a powerful tool for improving open-weight safety against adversarial and non-adversarial forms of tampering alike.
-Based on these results (\Cref{sec:sota_results}), we argue that training data filtering can be a useful component of risk management strategies for open-weight LLMs.
-However, open-weight model risk management remains fundamentally challenging because the downstream risks of open-weight models depend, in part, on the resources and goals of external actors (which are outside the developer's control).
+Overall, open-weight model risk management remains fundamentally challenging because the downstream risks of open-weight models depend, in part, on the resources and goals of external actors (which are outside the developer's control).
 As a result, comprehensive risk management for open-weight models may require additional risk monitoring and mitigation strategies aside from what model-based safeguards can offer alone.
 Toward these ends, it will be useful to continue building the science of assessing, monitoring, and mitigating risks in the open-weight ecosystem.

 Finally, while the main focus of our work has been on securing open-weight models, data filtering can still be relevant to closed-weight models.
 While safeguards such as input classifiers \citep{Anthropic2025constitutional} can significantly reduce the success rate of input-space attacks, they are unlikely to avoid successful attacks entirely \citep{clymer2025example, mckenzie2025stack}.
 Several prior works have argued that a model's robustness to diverse tampering attacks would offer strong evidence that it fundamentally lacks neural circuitry for harmful behaviors \citep{buhl2024safety, greenblatt2024stress, qi2024evaluating, huang2024harmful, hofstatter2025elicitation, che2025model}.
 Thus, training data filtering may also offer useful safeguards to closed-weight models.